If you have ever wondered what goes into making the most common writing instrument in the world, the ballpoint pen, you are not alone.

 The dip pen was eventually, though briefly, replaced with the fountain pen, but fountain pens had a short life as the most popular writing instrument due to the rise in manufacturing and the invention of ballpoint pens.

 Now when you think of an average pen, ballpoint pens, not fountain pens or quills, come to mind.

-By molding and forming all the right parts into the right shapes and mixing the ink with a tried and true formula, thousands of ballpoints are made everyday that enhance the quality of writing worldwide.
+By molding and forming the right parts into the right shapes, and mixing the ink with a tried and true formula, manufacturers produce thousands of ballpoints every day that enhance the quality of writing.